gcday/gcdR/README.md

 The Shiny app will work just fine without the ```umap-learn``` package, but you'll be limited to t-SNE.

 ## Quick run
+Once you've installed the package, just run the following commands to open the app.
 ```{r}
 library(gcdR)
 runCellViewer()